chuck21619/TypePublic/README.md

 # Plugin API for the Assistant and Sideboards
 Programs like [sketch](#), Sublime Text, and Framer thrive on a community of designers and developers who build functionality into the application.
 This was only possible because the devs opened up the API and made it easy to create plugins and allow the creators to profit from their contributions (if they desire).
 It democratizes the feature-set for the application and only strengthens the user-base.

+# Git Integration
+- changes indicated graphically, probably by the line numbers.

 # Where the cursor was last
 jumping around a document with something like *FIND* can leave you in a place within the document that you don’t want to be, maybe you just wanted to check something from earlier in the document, there should be a way to return to the last known position of the cursor AFTER an action that travels around the doc.